Student welfare and support

 College Counsellor: Mary Cavander Attwood offers free counselling sessions for Fitzwilliam students, in the Kaetsu Centre between the College and Murray Edwards.
-Students can contact her direct, to arrange a meeting.
+Students can contact her directly, to arrange a meeting.

 University Counselling Service employs professionally trained counsellors (both male and female), for students to talk to about any problems: emotional, sexual, social or psychological.
 It is best to contact the Counselling Service via your Tutor, but you can contact them directly if you prefer on 01223 332865.

 The Cambridge University Student Health and Welfare website provides comprehensive advice on health and local services in Cambridge for all students.

 There is a separate page on Funding and Fees.